carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 Previous projects indicate that direct storage access is necessary to achieve maximum throughput.
 It's a non-trivial task, as it requires the data to be aligned correctly and the sizes to be multiples of the block size of the storage, which is why it's being left for future work.

+## Smart ordering of files to restore

+As outlined "Scattered block writes", the order of the files could be arranged to maximize the cache utilization while minimizing the time a block and/or volume is kept in the cache.
+This would require a more in-depth analysis of the deduplication across files, which is left for future work.
+The current strategy is to restore larger files first, as they're more likely to share blocks with other files, but this is a heuristic and not a guarantee.

 ## Deeper investigation of the Windows performance

 The performance of the Windows machine is slightly lower (in absolute numbers) compared to the other machines.
 This is strange because the CPU is quite powerful and the storage is fast.
-This may be attributed to the Direct Storage access, but at the time of writing we're unsure of the exact cause.
+This may be attributed to the lack of direct storage access, but at the time of writing we're unsure of the exact cause.

 # Conclusion